 And Sit with Someone New: “When you sit with someone new, you could brighten someone’s day or even make a lifelong friend.
 You never know what the possibilities may be from sitting with someone new.
 Maybe you will travel the world together, give each other cool nicknames or tell funny secrets to each other in a made-up language that only you know.”

 Plus, watch the team’s making-of video:Follow this with SchoolHouse rock videos and Andys Biddle and Gent on animating for Isle of Dogs.
-Plus, videos about empathy, kindness, how to forgive, the uses of envy, the importance of staring out the window, and how to change anxiety into excitement.

 This Webby award-winning video collection exists to help teachers, librarians, and families spark kid wonder and curiosity.
 TKSST features smarter, more meaningful content than what's usually served up by YouTube's algorithms, and amplifies the creators who make that content.